Courses

 • Prerequisites: College-level chemistry

-This introductory course is designed to loosely follow the movie “The Fantastic Voyage.”
-It is focused on basic principles with an emphasis on anticoagulants (like the movie).
-Most classes have associated reading assignments and/or Youtube videos.
+This introductory course is focused on basic principles with an emphasis on anticoagulants.
+Most classes have associated reading assignments and/or YouTube videos.
 Time in class is spent building on assignments by going through more advanced discussions and problem-solving either individually or in small groups.
 Homework assignments and/or quizzes encourage completion of the preparatory assignments.
 This course was designed in part to introduce basic study/learning habits in preparation for upper level pharmacology and science classes.

 3000